IndrakumarK/A-Knowledge-Evolving-Neural-Tumor-Morphogenesis-Network-with-Closed-Loop-Morphological-Refinement/README.md

 The framework investigates morphology-conditioned recurrent refinement for tumor localization, boundary delineation, and structural consistency in multimodal brain MRI segmentation.

-> **Important:** This public repository is a research-oriented implementation/scaffold aligned with the manuscript methodology.
-It should not be interpreted as a bit-for-bit reproduction of every experimental implementation, result, or manuscript equation unless the corresponding components are explicitly implemented and verified.

 ---

 ## Key Components